User Interface

 }

-If you Save & Update you won't see an empty preview because Assembly doesn't contain any section or rollers.
+If you Save & Update you will see an empty preview because Assembly doesn't contain any section or rollers.

 Configurator